Jim Bibby: Cleveland Indians

 Bibby's inconsistency with his control plagued him again early in 1975 when he went 2–6 with a 5.00 ERA.
-He was traded along with Jackie Brown, Rick Waits and $100,000 to Cleveland for future Hall-of-Famer Gaylord Perry on June 13, 1975.
+He was traded along with Jackie Brown, Rick Waits and $100,000 to Cleveland for future Hall-of-Famer Gaylord Perry on 13 June 1975.
 The deal was actually the result of a feud between Perry and Indians manager Frank Robinson.
 Bibby compiled a 30–29 record with a 3.36 ERA in his 2 1/2 years in Cleveland.
 More importantly, with the help of pitching coach Harvey Haddix, he worked on improving his delivery to home plate and also added the curveball, slider and changeup to his repertoire.

-During spring training on March 6, 1978, an arbitrator ruled that Bibby be declared a free agent.
+Bibby was declared a free agent by an arbitrator during spring training on 6 March 1978.
 The reason was indicative of the financially strapped and inept Indians management at the time.
 Bibby's 1977 contract included a $10,000 bonus if he made at least thirty starts.
 He started exactly thirty of the 37 contests in which he appeared, but the Indians failed to make the payment by the deadline stated in the terms of the contract.